Glioma: Relative effectiveness

 A 2017 meta-analysis compared surgical resection versus biopsy as the initial surgical management option for a person with a low-grade glioma.
 Results show the evidence is insufficient to make a reliable decision.
 The relative effectiveness of surgical resection compared to biopsy for people with malignant glioma (high-grade) is unknown.

 For high-grade gliomas, a 2003 meta-analysis compared radiotherapy with radiotherapy and chemotherapy.
 It showed a small but clear improvement from using chemotherapy with radiotherapy.
 A 2019 meta-analysis suggested that for people with less aggressive gliomas, radiotherapy may increase the risk of long term neurocognitive side effects.
 Whilst, evidence is uncertain on whether there are long term neurocognitive side effects associated with chemoradiotherapy.

 Temozolomide is effective for treating Glioblastoma Multiforme (GBM) compared to radiotherapy alone.
 A 2013 meta-analysis showed that Temozolomide prolongs survival and delays progression, but is associated with an increase in side effects such as blood complications, fatigue, and infection.
 For people with recurrent GBM, when comparing temozolomide with chemotherapy, there may be an improvement in the time-to-progression and the person's quality of life, but no improvement in overall survival, with temozolomide treatment.
 Evidence suggests that for people with recurrent high-grade gliomas who have not had chemotherapy before, there are similar survival and time-to-progression outcomes between treatment with temozolomide or the chemotherapy multidrug known as PCV (procarvazine, lomustine and vincristine).

 A mutational analysis of 23 initial low-grade gliomas and recurrent tumors from the same patients has challenged the benefits and usage of Temozolomide.
 The study showed that when lower-grade brain tumors of patients are removed and patients are further treated with Temozolomide, 6 out of 10 times the recurrent tumors were more aggressive and acquired alternative and more mutations.
 As one of the last authors, Costello, stated "They had a 20- to 50-fold increase in the number of mutations.
 A patient who received surgery alone who might have had 50 mutations in the initial tumor and 60 in the recurrence.
 But patients who received TMZ might have 2,000 mutations in the recurrence."
 Further, new mutations were verified to carry known signatures of Temozolomide induced mutations.
 The research suggests that Temozolomide for the treatment of certain brain tumors should be thoroughly thought.
 Unjudicious usage of Temozolomide might lower the prognosis of the patients further, or increase their burden.
-Further understanding of the mechanisms of Temozolomide induced mutations and novel combination approaches could be promising.
+Further understanding of the mechanisms of Temozolomide-induced mutations and novel combination approaches could be promising.

+New Research Directions

+Newcastle disease has been noted to be helpful in some cases of glioma.
+Phase III trials with Newcastle Disease Virus Vaccine (MTH-68/H) are expected soon.
+Strains of Newcastle disease virus have also been used to create viral vector vaccine candidates against Ebola and COVID-19.
+Torticollis in fowl shows the level of avian severity.